ryan-roemer/novanode-cloud-talk/docs/notes.md

 * Install NVM: Recommended to deal with multiple versions.
 * Node.js Guide: http://devcenter.heroku.com/articles/nodejs

-Advanced, other topics: (TODO)

-* v0.4.7 by default (now v0.6.13).
-Buildpacks for more recent versions.
-* Secrets and process environment.
-* Multiple accounts (link).
-* First dyno for each individual app is free.
-* Can use more processors on the underlying EC2 instance with a "cluster" library.
-Don't necessarily need this for most apps as Node is really light on resource use.

 Exercise - Hello World
 ----------------------
 * Create app in Git.